dahnhwang/blog/README.md

 Interested in NLP & Recommender system.

-Life with computer science and two kids since 2016.
+Life with codes and two kids since 2016.